bardia-ardakanian/bardia-ardakanian.github.io/_pages/honors.md

 nav_order: 3
 ---

-- **Bachelor's Thesis Selected as One of the Best Theses in Artificial Intelligence** and **Presented at the AAIC24 Event**, Amirkabir University of Technology, 2024
+- **Bachelor's Thesis Selected as One of the Best Theses in Artificial Intelligence** and **Presented at the AAIC24 Conference**, Amirkabir University of Technology, 2024

 - Ranked in the top **20%** of the Class of 2019 in Computer Engineering at Amirkabir, 2024